bblais/A-Measure-Of-Faith/chapters/Chapter 06 - Miracles.md

 $$
 and still have a seriously unlikely hypothesis, even given a factor of 100 increase in probability of a miracle given the data!
 Thus the *only* thing that matters must be the actual value of $P({\rm miracle}|{\rm data})$.

 One such argument for miracles specifies the type of evidence needed to make one confident that one is talking about a miracle.
 The article calls this a "criteriological" argument, but all of the arguments dealt with are probabilistic.
 What are the criteria, for example?
-This one is from Charles Leslie:
+This one is from Charles Leslie[@leslie1792short]:

-> 1. That the matters of fact be such, as that men's outward senses, their eyes and ears, may be judges of it.
+> 1. *That the matters of fact be such, as that men's outward senses, their eyes and ears, may be judges of it.
 > 2. That it be done publicly in the face of the world.
 > 3. That not only public monuments be kept up in memory of it, but some outward actions to be performed.
-> 4. That such monuments, and such actions or observances, be instituted, and do commence from the time that the matter of fact was done.
+> 4. That such monuments, and such actions or observances, be instituted, and do commence from the time that the matter of fact was done.*

 One can easily site both the golden plates of Joseph Smith and the events surrounding Roswell that satisfy all of these.
 Clearly, there is an issue with these "criteria."